EngDann/Pokedex/README.md

 1. **Fork the project**:

-    Create a fork of the project to your GitHub account by clicking on the "Fork" button located at the top right corner of the repository page.
+    Create a fork of the project to your GitHub account  clicking on the "Fork" button located at the top right corner of the repository page.

 2. **Clone the fork**: